taherfattahi/vebko-ar/README.md

 # Augmented Reality for AMT105 device

-Implementing Augmented Reality Android application to show catalog for Tester AMT105 device
+Implementing Augmented Reality Android application to show some specifics of Tester AMT105 device.

 ## Demo